aritradevelops/dsa-prep/README.md

 - `best_time_to_buy_and_sell_stock/` - Find maximum profit from stock trading
 - `find_missing_element/` - Find missing number in array
 - `longest_subarray_with_sum_k/` - Find longest subarray with given sum
+- `longest_consecutive_sequence/` - Find length of longest consecutive sequence
+- `replace_elements_with_leaders/` - Replace each element with greatest to its right
+- `set_matrix_zero/` - Set matrix rows and columns to zero if an element is zero
 - `two_sum/` - Find two numbers that add up to target
 - `general_array_problems/` - General array manipulation utilities